chigup/Android-attendance-application-/README.md

 # Android-attendance-application-
-this is official attendance application for NSS BITS-PILANI backend is powered by Google appscript
+This is the official attendance application for NSS BITS-PILANI backend is powered by Google appscript.